JakeSidSmith/tsurl/README.md

 If you've ever used `react-router` this should be a great example of how TSURL can improve your code.

 Let's define a TSURL for our user details page.
-This would be something like `/users/id/` where `id` is the users ID. react-router uses `path-to-regexp` behind the scenes and so would require a path with the syntax `/users/:id/`, but TSURL can handle this for you.
+This would be something like `/users/id/` where `id` is the user's ID. `react-router` uses `path-to-regexp` behind the scenes and so would require a path with the syntax `/users/:id/`, but TSURL can handle this for you.

 ```ts
 import createTSURL, { requiredString } from '@jakesidsmith/tsurl';